cynne844/r-cyclistic-bike-share-analysis/README.md

 ## Project Summary

-This project analyzes the 2019-2020 Q1 historical trip data for Cyclistic, a Chicago-based bike-share company.
-The goal is to identify distinct patterns between **casual riders** and **annual members** to develop a targeted marketing strategy aimed at converting casual riders into annual members.
+This project analyzes the 2019-2020 Q1 historical trip data for Cyclistic, a Chicago bike-share company.
+The goal was to identify distinct patterns between **casual riders** and **annual members** to develop a targeted marketing strategy aimed at converting casual riders into annual members.

 ### Business Objective